visualizenews/corona/index.markdown

     been so devastating the the Italian government declared two "red zones", locked-out areas that no one could enter or leave.
 Both of the areas are in northern Italy, and both are still isolated from the rest of the nation.
+- template: chart
+  title: How is it going
+  introduction: Virus in Italy went nuts once the first local case has been confirmed.
+  placeholder_id: IT-overview
+  explanation: Virus in Italy went nuts once the first local case has been confirmed.
+    Virus in Italy went nuts once the first local case has been confirmed.
+Virus in Italy went nuts once the first local case has been confirmed.

 ---